How do I get the sorting system set up for my building?

 What if other residents put plastic and packaging in our shared compostables collection bins?
 Will our strata be fined?

 Like all recycling, a communal food waste bin requires everyone to follow the same rules.
 Your compostables hauler will identify if there are plastic bags, food ties, or food packaging in your bins and can suggest ways to avoid this contamination.
-To improve your food waste recycling program, provide residents with feedback on how they are doing, and current issues or problem.
+To improve your food waste recycling program, consider providing residents with bin liners that are accepted by your waste hauler.
 Use consistent informational signage and provide friendly reminders.

 My building has a tiny recycling room and there is no space for compostables bins.
 What can I do?